Null0Fish/personal-website/README.md

 # personal-website

-This is the git repository for my current work in progress personal protfolio page.
-I will continue to update this as time allows.
-This repository is hosted at jacksonconnors.me
+This is the git repository for my work-in-progress personal website.
+I will continue to update this repository as time allows.
+This my website can be accessed [here](jacksonconnors.me).